 The most basic illustration of this concept is the simple price sticker on a product that can’t be removed in one piece.
-The epitome would be a package like a CD jewel case or any electronic device that practically requires a switchblade, hammer & chisel, and a pound or two of C4 plastic explosive to open it up.
-Which brings up a critical point with medical device packaging.
-It has to be tamper evident yet easy for the OR staff to open, use, and offer a good solid visual as to whether the package has been tampered with.
+This is epitomized when a package like a premium beverage, pharmaceutical, or any electronic device requires significant effort to open.
+This highlights a critical point with medical device packaging: It has to be tamper evident yet easy for a surgical team or operating staff to open, use, and additionally offer an instant way to identify whether a package has been tampered with.
 The original tear tab or tear strip was developed as a result of physician complaints.
-The simple round or rectangular destructible label worked OK but to get it off required either a fingernail, tough when a person is wearing surgical gloves, or the use of a scalpel which then had to be tossed.
-The simple label is also pathetically easy to copy and fake.
-So……..tamper evident/indicating and simple and reliable for surgical personnel to open.
+The simple round or rectangular destructible label worked sufficiently enough, but its removal required either a fingernail (tough when a medical professional is wearing surgical gloves) or the use of a scalpel which then had to be discarded.
+The simple label is also alarmingly easy to copy and fake.
+However, tamper evident or tamper indicating labels are simple and reliable for surgical personnel to open.

 There are issues that can complicate the medical device tamper evident package label, and can be loosely grouped under sterilization, package conditioning, label function, and standard ASTM 4169 packaging test compliance.
 Certain films commonly used for tamper evident seals fail under gamma radiation testing, nor do well at the higher accelerated aging and conditioning temperatures sometimes used with validating.
 Additionally, using the tamper evident label to hold together a SBS folding carton filled with a double barrier package, a warranty card, and a thick manual can be challenging enough with attempting to comply with ASTM 4169 certification.